 Only you can decide how much is your confidential data worth.
-Consider a damage which might be caused if it falls into wrong hands and would be used against you or your company.
-With this in mind you should realize that a paper shredder price is not that high at all.
+Consider damage which might be caused if it falls into wrong hands and would be used against you or your company.
+With this in mind, you should realize that a shredder price is not that high at all.

-Also do not choose the cheapest product available as those are usually not reliable and tend to brake when used more often.
-Always check the paper shredder ratings and reviews before buying.
+Also do not choose the cheapest product available as those are usually not reliable and tend to break when used more often.
+Always check the product ratings and reviews before buying.